BU-NU-CLOUD-F19/Google_Photos_for_Audio/Research/Yuncheng Zhu/README.md

 * Automate the creation of various cloud resources using an infrastructure-as-code framework like Terraform.

 ### The features of Google Photo:
-Since our project is similar to Google Photos, we list some functions and features of it.
+Since Google Photos is similar to our projec, we list some functions and features of it.
 * Upload photos is available by dragging or clicking on upload button.
 * Default albums are devided by photos' theme: people, places, things... and also in media's type: Videos, Movies.
 And of course users can create new albums with whatever names they want.